Wynyard School

-Soon after the school closed, the headmaster suffered a breakdown and was committed to an insane asylum.

 Another attendee of the school was Arthur William Barton, who became Archbishop of Dublin.
 Lewis recalled that he and Barton attended the headmaster's funeral and shared the wish that they would never meet him again in any future life.

+In 1947, long after the closure of the school, its building, Wynyard House, 99 Langley Road (now demolished) became the council offices of Watford Rural District.